 Sulfasalazine and 5-aminosalicylic acid — Sulfasalazine and 5-aminosalicylic acid (5-ASA) drugs can be used during pregnancy and lactation.

-Studies suggest that 5-ASA agents by themselves are safe during pregnancy [75-78].
+Studies suggest that 5-ASA agents by themselves are safe during pregnancy [78-81].
 Enteric coating of mesalamine with dibutyl phthalate (DBP) has been associated with skeletal malformations and adverse effects on the male reproductive system in fetal animal models exposed to high doses of DBP .
 Patients on 5-ASAs containing DBP (eg, Asacol and Asacol HD) should therefore be switched to another 5-ASA (table 1).
-(See "Sulfasalazine and 5-aminosalicylates in the treatment of inflammatory bowel disease" and "Occupational and environmental risks to reproduction in females", section on 'Phthalates'.)
+(See "Sulfasalazine and 5-aminosalicylates in the treatment of inflammatory bowel disease" and "Overview of occupational and environmental risks to reproduction in females", section on 'Phthalates'.)

 Glucocorticoids — Glucocorticoids are considered low risk in pregnancy and should be administered for the same indications as a nonpregnant patient with IBD.
-The lowest possible dose of systemic glucocorticoids should be used and, if possible, their use should be avoided in the first trimester due to the risk of oral clefts.
+The lowest possible dose of systemic glucocorticoids should be used and they should not be considered an alternative to standard maintenance therapy.
 (See "Use of antiinflammatory and immunosuppressive drugs in rheumatic diseases during pregnancy and lactation", section on 'Glucocorticoids' and "Preterm birth: Risk factors and interventions for risk reduction".)

-Although studies have demonstrated a threefold increase in the risk of cleft palate after maternal exposure to glucocorticoids, the absolute risk is low (0.2 to 0.4 percent) .
+Although older studies have demonstrated a threefold increase in the risk of cleft palate after maternal exposure to glucocorticoids, the absolute risk is low (0.2 to 0.4 percent) and multiple other studies have not confirmed that risk .
 In addition, as palatal closure is usually complete by the 12th week of pregnancy, the risk is limited to administration during the first trimester.
 (See "Etiology, prenatal diagnosis, obstetrical management, and recurrence of orofacial clefts".)

 Although low levels of prednisone and its metabolite, prednisolone, can be measured in breast milk, these are unlikely to be clinically significant.
 In one study, following a dose of prednisolone 50 mg IV, an average of 0.025 percent was recovered from breast milk .